-The rationale for going to the Chinese, according to congressional testimony by American Bridge CEO Robert Luffy, was that there is no one U.S. steel company capable of producing a sufficient quantity for the project.
+The rationale for going to the Chinese. according to congressional testimony by American Bridge CEO Robert Luffy, was that there is no one U.S. steel company capable of producing a sufficient quantity for the project.
 There were, however, several U.S. companies willing to form a consortium to meet the challenge.
-Luffy told a congressional hearing in 2007 that the decision to select the Chinese bid was because it would be cheaper and the company that won the bid had 32,000 people working in the one facility whereas there continued on page 3
+Luffy told a congressional hearing in 2007 that the decision to select the Chinese bid was because it would be cheaper and the company that won the bid had 32,000 people working in the one facility whereas there

-4 DO BUYAN ALL UNION VACATION- YOU CAN DO IT IF YOU TRY!
+DO BUY AN ALL UNION VACATION- YOU CAN DO IT IF YOU TRY!

-Planning a Summer Vacation-Make it Union!
+Planning a Summer Vacation - Make it Union!